kcyu2014/bcnn_kyu/README.md

 See `run_experiments_bcnn_train.m` for fine-tuning a B-CNN model.
 Note that this code caches all the intermediate results during fine-tuning which takes about 200GB disk space.

-Here are the steps to fine-tuning a B-CNN(M,M) model:
+Here are the steps to fine-tuning a B-CNN(M,M) model on the Birds dataset:

-1. Download CUB-200-2011 dataset
+1. Download `CUB-200-2011` dataset (see link above)
-1. Edit opts.cubDir=CUBROOT in `model_setup.m`, CUBROOT is the location of cub dataset
+1. Edit `opts.cubDir=CUBROOT` in `model_setup.m`, CUBROOT is the location of CUB dataset.
-1. Download imagenet-vgg-m model
+1. Download `imagenet-vgg-m` model (see link above)
 1. Set the path of the model in `run_experiments_bcnn_train.m`.
 For example, set PRETRAINMODEL='data/model/imagenet-vgg-m.mat', to use the Oxford's VGG-M model trained on ImageNet LSVRC 2012 dataset.
 You also have to set the `bcnnmm.opts` to:

         bcnnmm.opts = {..